danielwohlgemuth/free-genai-bootcamp-2025/aws/lang-portal-backend/README.md

 - Study activities
 - System management

-For detailed API documentation, please refer to the Swagger UI (`/docs`) when the server is running.
+For detailed API documentation, please refer to the Swagger UI (`http://localhost:8000/docs`) or ReDoc (`http://localhost:8000/redoc`) when the server is running.